Senior Certified Recovery Specialist

 Job Description Summary

-This full-time position is for a Senior Certified Recovery Specialist (CRS) who will be a core member of a collaborative care team in primary care.
-The team includes the patient's primary care provider, a social worker who provides mental health care, and a psychiatrist who consults to the team remotely.
-The Senior CRS will be part of a research study evaluating collaborative care models for integrating buprenorphine treatment and mental health care in primary care for patients with opioid use disorders and mental health conditions.
+This full-time position is for a Senior Certified Recovery Specialist (CRS) who will be a core member of a collaborative care team.
+The Senior CRS will be part of a research study evaluating collaborative care models for integrating buprenorphine treatment from the ED to primary care for patients with opioid use disorders.
 This individual will supervise the work of other CRSs and serve as a liaison between the other CRSs and the primary care team and research study.
 The Senior CRS will assist in training of the CRSs and with project implementation.
 This person will develop relationships with community groups/agencies in partnership with others in the agency.
 The Senior CRS will be responsible for updating and expanding resources within Penn and with community practices (communities of recovery, educational, vocational, social, cultural, spiritual resources, mutual self- help groups, professional services, etc.).
 This will involve a collaborative effort including the recovering person, agency staff and other relevant stakeholders.
 This individual will also assist with study recruitment by maintaining communication with clinical partners to raise awareness of the study and enhance referrals.
 The Senior CRS will also be responsible for managing their own caseload of patients by providing patients with recovery education and by providing a model for both people in recovery and staff by demonstrating that recovery is possible.
 The Senior CRS will maintain contact either in-person, by phone or e-mail with the recovering person once they start the study and throughout the intervention to ensure ongoing success and to provide re-engagement support in partnership with others in the agency if needed.
 This individual will assist the recovering person to identify their personal interests, goals, strengths and weaknesses regarding recovery and link them to needed resources.
 The Senior CRS will help the other CRSs to identify barriers to full participation in recovery-related activities and develop strategies to overcome those barriers for their caseloads.
-The target population are individuals with opioid use disorders and mental health conditions.
+The target population are individuals with opioid use disorder.

 Position contingent upon funding.